TEACHING ASSISTANT APPRENTICE (LEVEL 3/ADVANCED)

 20% paid time during working hours is given to complete training, referred to as “Off the Job Training”

-- Ability to relate well to children and adults, understanding their needs and being able to respond accordingly.
+- Have the ability to relate well to children and adults, understanding their needs and being able to respond accordingly.

-On the job training with the employer whilst working towards the Apprenticeship Standard – Teaching Assistants work in Primary, Special and Secondary education across all age ranges encompassing special educational needs and emotional vulnerabilities.
+On the job training with the employer whilst working towards the Apprenticeship Standard - Teaching Assistants work in Primary education across all age ranges encompassing special educational needs and emotional vulnerabilities.
 The primary role of the Teaching Assistant is to support the class teacher to enhance pupils’ learning either in groups or individually, ensuring pupils understand the work set, know their learning objectives and stay on task in order to make progress.

 Regular work based assessments/observations carried out by Kent Training & Apprenticeships Tutor Assessor, to determine competency and meet with Awarding Body standards.